Were you born in 1967 and wondering when you can retire?

 Use this calculator to find your personal preservation age.

 You can commence a TTR Pension using some or all of your accumulated superannuation savings.

-A TTR Pension allows you to draw an income equal to between 4% and 10% of your account balance each financial year.
+A transition to retirement income stream allows you to draw an income equal to between 4% and 10% of your account balance each financial year.

 Because a TTR Pension is non-commutable, lump sum superannuation withdrawals are not permitted (i.e. cannot be commuted in full or part, unless being rolled back to an accumulation account).

 A TTR Pension is your only option to access your superannuation if you will continue to work after reaching your Preservation Age (unless some of your superannuation balance includes an unrestricted non-preserved component, in which can this should be able to be accessible.
 Contact your superannuation provider to determine if your superannuation balance includes an unrestricted non-preserved component).

 Retired or Ceased an Employment Arrangement or turn 65?

 Under the current rules, if you permanently retire or cease an employment arrangement after reaching age 60, then you will have full, unrestricted access to your superannuation retirement savings.
 The same goes once you have reached age 65 – even if you previously commenced a non-commutable transition to retirement pension, as per above.